 It is also important to highlight Luxembourg's first Spatial Defense Strategy, announced in February 2022, aimed at strengthening national defense and contributing to the overall effort in terms of security and defense.
-[49]
+[54]

 In recent years, Luxembourg has increased its partnerships with other countries.
-In October 2021, Luxembourg signed a Memorandum of Understanding (MoU) with Italy [50] and with France [51].
-Then in February 2022, a MoU between Luxembourg and India was also signed [52].
+In October 2021, Luxembourg signed a Memorandum of Understanding (MoU) with Italy [55] and with France [56].
+Then in February 2022, a MoU between Luxembourg and India was signed [57], and in November 2022, a MoU with South Korea has been also agreed [58].
 These MoUs strengthen the links between countries on space and allow in-depth knowledge sharing in order to carry out joint projects.